GoogleCloudPlatform/dataproc-templates/python/dataproc_templates/hbase/README.md

 ## Required JAR files

 Some HBase dependencies are required to be passed when submitting the job.
+In order to avoid additional manual steps, startup script has **automated this process**.
+Just by setting **CATALOG** environment variable, script will automatically download and pass required dependency.
+Example: ```export CATALOG=<your-hbase-table-catalog>``` .
+Or else manual steps has to be followed as discussed below-:
 These dependencies need to be passed by using the --jars flag, or, in the case of Dataproc Templates, using the JARS environment variable.
 Some dependencies (jars) must be downloaded from [MVN Repository](https://mvnrepository.com/) and stored your GCS bucket (create one to store the dependencies).